VeriTrail: Closed-Domain Hallucination Detection with Traceability

 All DAGs had four stages: the root nodes, two intermediate stages, and the terminal node.
 The number of nodes in stages 1 and 2 ranged from 26 to 141, with an average of 67.
 The number of nodes in stage 3 ranged from 2 to 6, with an average of 2.7.
 The total number of nodes across all stages ranged from 29 to 148, with an average of 70.7.

-To reuse as many labels as possible from the original dataset, we used an LM (\texttt{gpt-4o-2024-08-06} with the prompt in \appautoref{app:subsubsec:claim_matching_prompt}) to check whether each extracted claim was entailed by a claim labeled as faithful in the original dataset or by any evidence or comments from the annotators, which we assumed to be faithful.
+To reuse as many labels as possible from the original dataset, we prompted an LM to check whether each extracted claim was entailed by a claim labeled as faithful in the original dataset or by any evidence or comments from the annotators, which we assumed to be faithful.
+We used \texttt{gpt-4o-2024-08-06} with the prompt in \appautoref{app:subsubsec:claim_matching_prompt}.
 All matches were manually reviewed, and only clear cases were retained.
 For example, our extracted claim “\textit{Altha is accused of the murder of John Milburn}” was deemed entailed by the following claim from the original dataset: “\textit{The villagers and prosecutor believe Altha Weyward used her powers to make John Milburn's cows trample him to death, despite a lack of evidence.}” Since the claim from the original dataset was labeled as faithful in the original study, we classified our extracted claim as “Fully Supported.”

 Ultimately, 14\% of claims in our dataset were labeled “Not Fully Supported,” and the remaining 86\% were labeled “Fully Supported.”
 For summaries generated by GPT-3.5 Turbo, 12\% of claims were labeled “Not Fully Supported” (88\% “Fully Supported”); for GPT-4, 14\% of claims were labeled “Not Fully Supported” (86\% “Fully Supported”).